Liu-Cheng/graph-database-accel-survey/README.md

 ## Reading List

 ### Graph Processing
 The graph processing algorithms and frameworks are roughly classified based on the target computing platforms including many-core processors, distributed systems, GPUs, ASIC based Accelerators and FPGAs.
+Instead of targeting the graph processing framework, some of the work may particularly focus on one aspect of the graph processing such as graph compression, pre-processing, partition and load balancing.
+These work will be put in corresponding subsections as well.

 #### Survey